birendpatel/algorithms/README.md

 # Algorithms

-A collection of algorithms for a variety of tasks across a variety of fields in computer science and mathematics.
+A variety of algorithms for a variety of tasks across a variety of fields in computer science and mathematics.